-The Treasury and Postal Service provisions of the conference report would prohibit the use of appropriated funds to pay for abortions and for any administrative expenses related to a health plan under the federal employees health benefits program that provides any benefits or coverage for abortions.
-These restrictions would not apply where the life of the mother would be endangered if a fetus was carried to term or where the pregnancy was the result of rape or incest.
+The Treasury and Postal Service provisions of the conference report prohibited the use of appropriated funds to pay for abortions and for any administrative expenses related to a health plan under the federal employees health benefits program that provided any benefits or coverage for abortions.
+These restrictions did not apply where the life of the mother would be endangered if a fetus was carried to term or where the pregnancy was the result of rape or incest.